TABLE OF CONTENTS

 - the recognition of enforceability may only refer to part of a decision.

-As regards the decisions laid down in the section referred to in (iii):
+The decisions laid down in the section referred to in (iii):

 - if the maintenance creditor invokes the decision in the requested Member State, they must prove its authenticity by completing the forms and requirements laid down in the Regulation;